Olivia Newton-John: 1998–2012: Later releases

 During October–December 1998, Newton-John, John Farnham and Anthony Warlow performed in The Main Event Tour.
 The album Highlights from The Main Event peaked at No. 1 in December, was certified 4× platinum, won an ARIA Award for Highest Selling Australian CD at the 1999 Awards and was also nominated for Best Adult Contemporary Album.

 For the 2000 Summer Olympics, Newton-John and Farnham re-teamed to perform "Dare to Dream" during the Parade of Nations at the Opening Ceremony.
 Broadcast of the ceremony was viewed by an estimated 3.5 billion people around the world.

 In December 1998, following a hiatus of about 16 years, Newton-John also resumed touring by herself and in 2000 released a solo CD, One Woman's Live Journey, her first live album since 1981's Love Performance.

-In 2000, she appeared in a dramatically different role as Bitsy Mae Harling, a bisexual former-convict country singer, in Del Shores' Sordid Lives.
-Newton-John reprised her role for Sordid Lives: The Series which aired one season on the LOGO television network.
+Newton-John appeared in the 2000 Del Shores film Sordid Lives as Bitsy Mae Harling, a bisexual former-convict country singer.
+She reprised the role for the Sordid Lives television series, which aired one season on the LOGO television network in 2008.
 The series featured five original songs written and composed by Newton-John specifically for the show.

 In 2000, she teamed with Vince Gill and the London Symphony Orchestra for Tis the Season sold exclusively through Hallmark.
-The following year, she released The Christmas Collection, which compiled seasonal music previously recorded for her Hallmark Christmas album, her appearance on Kenny Loggins' 1999 TNN Christmas special and her contributions to the Mother and Child and Spirit of Christmas multi-artist collections.
+The following year, she released The Christmas Collection, which compiled seasonal music previously recorded for her Hallmark Christmas album, her appearance on Kenny Loggins' 1999 TNN Christmas special, and her contributions to the multi-artist collections Mother and Child and Spirit of Christmas.

 Newton-John's subsequent albums were released primarily in Australia.
 In 2002, she released (2), a duets album featuring mostly Australian artists (Tina Arena, Darren Hayes, Jimmy Little, Johnny O'Keefe, Billy Thorpe and Keith Urban), as well as a "duet" with the deceased Peter Allen.
 In addition, (2) offered a hidden 12th track, a samba version of "Physical" which Newton-John later performed occasionally in concert instead of the more rock-style original.
 The album's 2004 Japanese release includes the bonus track "Let It Be Me", a duet with Cliff Richard with whom she had previously been coupled on "Suddenly" and Songs from Heathcliff.